ec-europa/rdf_entity/API.md

 ### RDF graphs storage

-Graphs are handled by the `RdfGraphHandler` service which is injected in the `Query` and the `RdfEntitySparqlStorage` classes.
+Graphs are handled by the `sparql.endpoint` service which is injected in the `Query` and the `RdfEntitySparqlStorage` classes.
 There are a number of methods offered to handle the graphs.